charleshsu168/batteryscripts/README.md

 BATTERYLOG.PY
 ==============
 batterylog is a python script for RPI  to log live RPI's battery pack data to outputfile as specified by user.
-It also outputs any errors to outpfilename_error.csv It currently does not support running Cygwin in Windows to log data via USB to battery pack.
+It also outputs any errors to outpfile_error.csv
+It currently does not support running Cygwin in Windows to log data via USB to battery pack.

 TO INSTALL IT